Home Violent Crimes Capital Murder

 • As a hate crime

 If the prosecutor cannot prove that you acted with premeditation and deliberation, then your charge may be reduced to second-degree murder.
 Second-degree murder is still a very serious crime, but it is punishable by 15 years to life in prison.
+Examples of second-degree murder include killing someone as a result of driving under the influence and killing someone at random in a movie theater after opening fire.

-What Are Common Defenses for Capital Murder?
+What Common Defenses Could Be Used for Capital Murder Cases?

 The defenses for capital murder depend on the specific facts of your case, but some common defenses include: